 When High Court Enforcement Officers are carrying out an eviction, the client might have sent an ill-equipped locksmith or general builder, which can often cost the client time and therefore money with enforcement taking longer than it should have.

 I am a former enforcement agent, which really helps us as a business understand the detailed requirements when carrying out an eviction.

-We have been working alongside The Sheriffs Office for over 7 years and we recognise the importance of a specialist locksmith services.
+We have been working alongside The Sheriffs Office for many years and we recognise the importance of a specialist locksmith services.
 Our method of entry team has required significant investment in equipment and training and have yet to be beaten with a 100% success rate.